elucian/bee/syntax/operators.md

- `+`   | List       |Concatenation between two lists `+`   | Array      |Concatenation between two arrays `∀`   | Element    |Specify all elements from a collection X[∀] `∃`   | Logic      |Check a collection for quality or qualification
+ `+`   | List       |Concatenation between two lists `+`   | Array      |Concatenation between two arrays `∀`   | Element    |Specify all elements from a collection X[∀] `∃`   | Logic      |Check a collection for qualification using an expression

 ## Logic Operators

-Bee is using constants:  True = 1 and False = 0
+Bee is using enumeration symbols:  True = 1 and False = 0

 symbol| meaning    | notes
 ------|----------- |-------------------------------